Welcome to Pathlight

 1-on-1s cannot be deleted, however, they can be archived.
 If you have an active 1-on-1 and are unable to complete it, you are able to edit the 1-on-1 settings and choose Archive, as shown below.
 This will add it to your archived 1-on-1s and will still maintain that record.
 Additionally, you can Unarchive a 1-on-1 in the same way, this will push the meeting back into your active 1-on-1s.

 The image below shows you how a director’s view of the dashboard is displayed.
-Directors typically have a bird’s eye view of the entire organization and can dial in on any particular group, team, or individual.
+Directors typically have a bird’ eye view of the entire organization and can dial in on any particular group, team, or individual.
 By clicking on the org chart button at the top of your dashboard, you can select available groups and teams.

 Manager view can be seen below.
 Sara, the Customer Support Manager within US North, is able to view her team, along with the individuals within Team Sara Walker.
-She can also see how US North is performing overall and click into other teams within the Charlotte home group.
-Managers are unable to access other groups however.
+She can also see how US-North is performing overall and click into other teams within the Charlotte home group.
+Managers are unable to access other groups, however.
 So, for instance, Customer Support managers could look at other Support teams but they may not be able to access Sales teams, since these are nested in another home group.

 Frontline employees have the most limited perspective within the dashboard, as seen below.
 They are given the default view of their metrics, and then are able to access the other members of their team to see how they are performing against their peers.
-In addition to this they can look at their team’s overall performance.
+In addition to this, they can look at their team’s overall performance.

 The Pathlight dashboard is your go-to for all things performance.
 The dashboard will populate with Priority metrics that are applicable to you and your team.
 The higher level of accessibility you have within the organization, the more you will be able to view within the dashboard.
-You can find Health Score, Communication score, and each team member’s name and health score within the Dashboard view.
-Health scores, on a fundamental level can be understood by choosing View breakdown located next to the score itself.
+You can find Health Score, Communication score, and each team member’s name and Health score within the Dashboard view.
+Health Scores, on a fundamental level, can be understood by choosing the View breakdown located next to the score itself.
 Here, you will be able to see exactly which priority metrics make up the Health Score and see how many points your team (or an individual) is receiving to help make up that score.
 Communication score can be more easily understood by navigating to the Communication tab.